-I worked offshore for about two and one half years after I finished high school.
+I worked offshore for about 2 ½ years after I finished high school.
 It was a memorable experience, but the second week out was most notable.

 I worked a shift called “seven on, seven off”, which meant we worked seven twelve hour days and were off for seven days.
 After I was used to the schedule, I realized it was one of the best to work.
 It was free room and board for half the year, so it helped with my expenses.